telefonicaid/iotagent-node-lib/doc/architecture.md

 #### Active attributes

-Whenever a device proactively sends a message to the IoT Agent, it should tranform its data to the appropriate NGSI format, and send it to the Context Broker as an `updateContext` request.
+Whenever a device proactively sends a message to the IoT Agent, it should transform its data to the appropriate NGSI format, and send it to the Context Broker as an `updateContext` request.

 ### Features